coezbek/office-automation-excel2word-document-properties/README.md

 - Only needs tinkering with VBA once to set up.
 - Afterwards adding additional cells to be transferred to Word can be done without entering the VBA macro editor.
 - The word template is embedded into the xlsx file, so need to keep the Word template somewhere.

+Not Features:
+- Handling very large amounts of data
+- Handling tables
+- Putting content into Floating Objects in Word

 How does it work: Every Named Range in Excel is inserted into Word as a Document Property which can be shown in the Document using a DocProperty field.